 Ellern Mede School has been rated “Outstanding” consecutively and provides therapeutic learning for 41 boys and girls aged 8 to 18 years in a small, safe environment.
-Many students who come to the school have self-excluded from mainstream school for a variety of reasons including anxiety, school phobia and bullying.
+Many students who come to the school are patients at Ellern Mede hospitals funded by their relevant local authority.
+Some others have self-excluded from mainstream school for a variety of reasons including anxiety, school phobia and bullying, which cause disruption to education and we are able to help.

 The school follows the national curriculum with personalised timetables for all students so they can work at their own pace.
 We offer opportunities for mainstream inclusion through links and partnership with local colleges.
 Students are supported in very small class sizes and the curriculum is tailored to meet their needs and abilities.

-The highly specialist, therapeutic educational team works closely with the multi-disciplinary medical and mental health resources of the Ellern Mede children’s specialist services.
+The highly specialist, therapeutic educational team works closely with the multi-disciplinary medical and mental health resources of the Ellern Mede hospitals teams, a unique opportunity for pupils to receive specialist advice.

 Staff mentor students throughout their time at the school, and work directly at home and with families to encourage a positive relationship between the family, student and school.